 - Instruments should either be washed in a washer-disinfector and autoclaved, or they should be cleaned and then boiled (in areas with limited resources), or immersed in a broad-range, non-corrosive disinfectant after initial cleaning.
-Any manual cleaning needs to be done very carefully; this stage is where puncture of the operator’s skin with sharp contaminated instruments is likely.
+Any manual cleaning needs to be done very carefully so as to avoid the puncture of the operator's skin with sharp contaminated instruments.

-- Hypochlorites (e.g. chlorine bleaches) should not be use because:
+- Hypochlorites (e.g. chlorine bleaches) should not be used because:

 - Hypochlorite is corrosive and may damage surfaces or instruments.

 - Some hospital post-mortem departments bag all bodies for transfer to funeral directors.
-This can be counter-productive in terms of safety as bagging a body may be the main means by which the hospital can communicate to the funeral director that the body may present special risks.
+Bagging a body may be the main means by which the hospital can communicate to the funeral director that the body may present special risks, but this practice can be counter-productive in terms of safety.
 In countries where confidentiality precludes reference to specific infections, the type of risk involved can be identified by attaching labels advising generic precaution types (e.g. enteric, bloodborne) to the bag.

 - Preparation of the dead for funerals

-- Often only a simple “hygienic preparation” may be carried out, frequently by relatives or religious officials.
+- Often only a simple “hygienic preparation” may be carried out either by a professional funeral worker, relatives, or religious officials.
 This usually involves washing the body, dressing the cadaver, tidying the hair and possibly trimming the nails and shaving.
-In some societies, this is an important part of the ritual of dealing with the dead (for example traditional burials in West African countries) and may involve very close contact with the cadaver (embracing, kissing, etc.).
-Such rapid procedures are frequently followed in many countries, particularly the hotter ones, where burial or other disposal of the cadaver follows death within 24 hours (either for practical or religious reasons).
+In some societies, this is an important part of the ritual of dealing with the dead (for example traditional burials in West African countries) and may involve very close contact with the human cadaver (embracing, kissing, etc.).
+Such rapid procedures are frequently followed in many countries, particularly the hotter ones, where burial or other disposal of the human cadaver follows death within 24 hours (either for practical or religious reasons).
 Under these circumstances many pathogens may still be viable but, provided there is considered to be only a low level of risk, then the use of gloves and simple protective clothing and/or good personal hygiene by anyone handling the bodies is an acceptable and effective safety measure.

 - Embalming may be undertaken as a means of temporary preservation by reducing microbial activity and slowing decomposition and is usually a straightforward process, but the embalming of cadavers which have been in accidents or which have been the subject of post-mortem examination is more difficult.
 They may be badly damaged and present particular hazards because of damaged bones, bone splinters, and (occasionally) due to sharp items, such as intravenous cannulae, left in the body.
 Cosmetic work on cadavers may also present hazards if the body has been damaged.
 There can sometimes be considerable contamination of the body with blood, faeces, and other body fluids if it is bagged, presenting an extra risk to embalmers and others involved in preparation of the body.
 This is another reason to avoid universal bagging of bodies by hospitals.
 Embalming practices such as the open drainage of the vascular system lead to excessive environmental contamination and should be avoided.

-- All instruments used for embalming or for preparing bodies for the funeral should be carefully cleaned in detergent and either sterilised in an autoclave, boiled, or soaked in a disinfectant.
+- All instruments used for embalming or for preparing bodies for the funeral should be carefully cleaned in detergent and either sterilised in an autoclave or boiled or soaked in a disinfectant.
 Disinfectants should be used to clean up any spills of blood or body fluid, single-use gloves being used to protect the hands from contact with the spill.
 Hands should always be washed after finishing a session.